abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures/Lecture_5_Data_Structures/Lecture_5.md

 - *Dequeue*: Exit the queue.

-- *stacks*: Omnipresent as well, but follow diferent as FIFO.
+- *Stacks*: Omnipresent as well, but follow diferent as FIFO.

 - *LIFO*: Last in first out, used in stacks, used in emails.